blaet/messagebird-sms-api-ruby/README.md

 # MessageBird API gem
 Implementation of the MessageBird text (sms) service API

+## Compatibility
+Development is focussed on MRI 1.9.3 and 2.0.0.

+Legacy support for MRI 1.8.7, and experimental support for MRI 2.1.0 and JRuby 1.7.x.

 ## Contributing
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.